ilanBitan/SeaData-FullStackProject/README.md

 - **server**: Contains the server-side code written in Node.js with Express.js to handle HTTP requests and interact with the MySQL database.
 - **client**: Contains the client-side code written in React to create the user interface and communicate with the server.

 ![image](https://github.com/ilanBitan/SeaData-FullStackProject/assets/62257681/3609d330-eae9-4cc8-89e4-5d38965010b1)

 ## Credits

-This project was developed byIlan Bitan.
+This project was developed by Ilan Bitan.